-The New England Journal of Medicine (NEJM) is one of the top medical journals and the NEJM this week app publishes the latest medical research from NEJM published in the last seven days, including review articles and perspectives.
+The New England Journal of Medicine (NEJM) is one of the top medical journals and the NEJM this week health news app publishes the latest medical research from NEJM published in the last seven days, including review articles and perspectives.

 Having the latest quality research from a high impact journal at your fingertips is really useful, especially if you’re researching a niche area within health and would like to keep updated with high-quality evidence.

 Cost: Free (for a limited time, in selected countries)